SGA Constitution

 PREAMBLE

-We, the Student Government Association of Embry-Riddle Aeronautical University, in accordance with the principles of American Democracy and in acknowledgment of this university as an academic community existing for the transmission of knowledge, the pursuit of truth, the development of the student, and the general well-being of society, do establish this constitution.
+We, the Student Government Association of Embry-Riddle Aeronautical University Prescott Campus, in accordance with the principles of American Democracy and in acknowledgment of this University as an academic community existing for the transmission of knowledge, the pursuit of truth, the development of the student, and the general well-being of society, do establish this constitution.

 ARTICLE I – NAME